elicia4/linux_notes/commands/ps.md

 - the Unix style: `ps -aux`
 - the GNU style: `ps --quick-pid 2925`

-To see system-wide processes:
+To see all processes regardless of what they are controlled by (the system itself or the terminals):

 ```sh
 ps x
 ```

 If a process was started by the system, it will show a `?` in the `TTY` field.
-We also have a new column this time named `STAT`.
+We also have a new column this time named `STAT`, it's short for "state".
 - `s` means root process or process leader.
-- `S` means that the process is running in uninterruptible sleep, which means that it's waiting for user input and can't be disturbed until it receives that.
+- `S` means that the process is in interruptable sleep, which means that it's waiting for an event to complete, such as user input or a network packet and can't be disturbed until it receives that.
+- `D` means that it's in uninterruptible sleep, usually waiting for I/O such as disk drive.
 - `R` means that it's actively running.
 - `T` means the process is stopped.
 That happens when you background a process (with CTRL+Z)
+- `Z` indicates a "zombie" process, a child process that has terminated but has not been cleaned up by its parent.
+- `<` is a high-priority process, with a high niceness value.
+The higher the value, the less nice the process is.
+- `N` is a low-priority process, with a low niceness value.

 Let's run another variation of the `ps` command: